Memory Management & Garbage Collection in Unreal Engine 5 (Updated)

 ensureAlwaysMsgf(IsValid(MyObject), TEXT("Uh oh!
 MyObject has been garbage collected or will be imminently")); ensureAlwaysMsgf(MyObject->IsValidLowLevel(), TEXT("MyObject pointer seems to point to a memory location which doesn't seem to have a UObject"))

-A lot of new Unreal Engine programmers make the mistake and assume that checking whether a raw C++ pointer is null like
+Many new Unreal Engine programmers make the mistake and assume that checking whether a raw C++ pointer is null like if(MyObject)

 ensureAlwaysMsgf(!MyObject.IsExplicitlyNull(), TEXT("MyObject was Reset() or never initialized to point to a UObject.
 In other words, it's == nullptr.")); ensureAlwaysMsgf(MyObject.IsValid(), TEXT("MyObject doesn't point to a valid object.")); ensureAlwaysMsgf(!MyObject.IsStale(), TEXT("MyObject used to point to a UObject, but that UObject has been destroyed."));